What is a Sommelier and Why Should I Trust One?

 To take these courses and their corresponding exams is not only a serious investment of one’s effort but also a considerable financial investment.
 For the Introductory Sommelier Course and Examination, the lowest level available, the cost is $595.
 And as the level of certifications increase so do the costs, with later degrees costing more than $1,000 for training courses and the testing.
 This is most taxing for the master sommelier exam, which consists of 3 parts (Theory, Practical, and Tasting), and each individual portion requires a fee of $995.
 It’s because of these challenges that certified wine sommeliers are what many consider a relatively small workforce.
 In the case of Master Sommeliers (those who have received the highest level of certification), this is exceptionally true, with only 274 having earned this title worldwide.

 Though the commitment and resources needed to become an Advanced or Master Sommelier are great, once achieved the reward can make it well worth the trouble.
 It has been reported that Advanced Sommeliers can make more than $70,000 a year.
-This pay-rate explodes once someone attains the title of Master Sommelier, making them part of an incredibly exclusive workforce who is sought after by world class restaurants, wineries, resorts, casinos, and all other businesses hoping to provide a luxury wine experience.
+This pay rate explodes once someone attains the title of Master Sommelier, making them part of an incredibly exclusive workforce that is sought after by world-class restaurants, wineries, resorts, casinos, and all other businesses hoping to provide a luxury wine experience.

 WHY SHOULD I TRUST A SOMMELIER?